Pegasus – The Winged White Horse of Greek Mythology

 The Downfall of Bellerophon and the Reward of Pegasus

-Bellerophon, who was now the man of the day, felt entitled to a place to call his own on Mount Olympus, home of the ancient Greek gods and so he jumped on his faithful friend’s back and ordered Pegasus to head for home.
+Bellerophon, who was now the man of the day, felt entitled to a place to call his own on Mount Olympus, home of all the Greek gods, and so he ordered Pegasus to head for home.

 Zeus, king of Greek gods, angered by Bellerophon’s audacity, decided to teach him a lesson and sent a gadfly to sting Pegasus as he was carrying Bellerophon to Mount Olympus, causing Pegasus to throw Bellerophon from his back and to his death.